 Set your opt-in form for double confirmation.

-It may seem counterproductive to ask your subscribers to opt in to your emails twice, but a study on open rates proves that customers prefer a confirmed opt-in (COI) email 2.7X more than a welcome email.
+It may seem counterproductive to ask your subscribers to opt into your emails twice, but some research on open rates suggests that customers may prefer a confirmed opt-in (COI) email more than a welcome email.

 Ensure that the flow works.

-Here are a few extremely important things to keep in mind before you start emailing your precious list that you worked so hard to build.
+Here are a few important things to remember before you start emailing your list.

-Segmentation is breaking up your large email list into sub categories that pertain to your subscribers’ unique characteristics, interests, and preferences.
+That way, instead of having a monolithic email list of everybody, you’ll have easier-to-manage subcategories that pertain to your subscribers’ unique characteristics, interests, and preferences.

 Each person who signs up to receive your emails is at a different level of readiness to convert into a customer (which is the ultimate goal of all this).